Tektite: Occurrence

-Comparing the number of known impact craters versus the number of known strewn fields, Natalia Artemieva considered essential factors such as the crater must exceed a certain diameter to produce distal ejecta, and that the event must be relatively recent.
+Comparing the number of known impact craters versus the number of known strewn fields, Natalia Artemieva considers essential factors such as the crater must exceed a certain diameter to produce distal ejecta and that the event must be relatively recent.
 Limiting to diameters 10 km or more and younger than 50 Ma, the study yielded a list of 13 candidate craters, of which the youngest eight are given below.